cdktf/cdktf-provider-gitlab/docs/applicationSettings.python.md

 The number of days to wait before deleting a project or group that is marked for deletion.

 Value must be between 1 and 90.
-From GitLab 15.1, a hook on deletion_adjourned_period sets the period to 1 on every update, and sets both delayed_project_deletion and delayed_group_deletion to false if the period is 0.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.7.0/docs/resources/application_settings#deletion_adjourned_period ApplicationSettings#deletion_adjourned_period}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.8.0/docs/resources/application_settings#deletion_adjourned_period ApplicationSettings#deletion_adjourned_period}

 ---